mrismanaziz/Reforestation/README.md

-## When does a joke become a dad joke?
-When it becomes apparent.
+## Do you want a brief explanation of what an acorn is?
+In a nutshell, it's an oak tree.